CCI-Tools/cate/doc/source/architecture.rst

 The ESA `CCI Open Data Portal`_ is the central climate data provider for the CCI Toolbox.
 It provides time series of essential climate variables (ECVs) in various spatial and temporal resolutions in netCDF and Shapefile format.
 At the time of writing (June 2016), the only operational data access service is via FTP.
-However, the CCI Portal will soon offer also data access via a dedicated THREDDS_ server and will support *OPEeNDAP* and *OGC WCS* services.
+However, the CCI Open Data Portal will soon offer also data access via a dedicated THREDDS_ server and will support *OPEeNDAP* and *OGC WCS* services.

-The following :numref:`uml_modules` shows the CCI Toolbox GUI, CCI Toolbox Core, and the CCI Portal.
+The following :numref:`uml_modules` shows the CCI Toolbox GUI, CCI Toolbox Core, and the CCI Open Data Portal.

 .. _uml_modules: